OisinFoley/Thesaurus_spa_app/README.md

 Bugs:
 - When forms are successfully submited, their values are cleared.
 This is not the case with passwords on the register view, not sure why it's happening. (**From 1.2.0, fixed in 1.2.2**)
-- Hamburger menu won't collapse on toggle.
-Puzzled as to why this is happening. (**From 1.2.2, fixed in 1.3.1**)
+- Hamburger menu won't collapse on toggle. (**From 1.2.2, fixed in 1.3.1**)
 - Assigning Font-family in stylesheet won't render, thus we're setting the Font-family for the entire body from within our index page. (**From 1.2.3**)
-- Most CSS styling is being applied when using a stylesheet.
+- Most CSS styling isn't being applied when using a stylesheet.
 For that reason, there's some inline styling.
-It's clean, but not the ideal practice
+Clean, but not the ideal practice

 ---

 Added in previous commits::

+(1.4.0)

+- Changed internal router from ngRoute to Ui-router to facilitate use of states, nesting a SPA within our core SPA, allowing us to cleanly implement an additional 'search for antonyms' feature.

 (1.3.2)